EngTech status for EAL learners

 One of the benefits that may result from an EAL engineering qualification is EngTech status.
-If you want to know more, and see if you might qualify, please see the details below.
+If you want to know more and see if you might qualify, please see the details below.

 What is EngTech?

 The EngTech title is awarded by engineering bodies that have been approved by the Engineering Council.
-It's a professional title after an engineering technician's name that matches UK Standard for Professional Engineering Competence (UK-SPEC).
+It's a professional title after an engineering technician's name that matches the UK Standard for Professional Engineering Competence (UK-SPEC).

 This means that EngTech is an independently evaluated, internationally recognised mark of an engineering technician's experience, skills and competence, as well as their commitment to their profession that helps them stand-out from their peers.

 Engineering technicians are trained specialists with practical knowledge and the ability to solve engineering problems.
 They hold a wealth of roles in the engineering industry, particularly those responsible for the hands-on delivery of projects.

 That could mean design, development and assembly of either individual engineering elements or whole projects.
 It could also mean operation or maintenance of equipment or services on-site, as well as technical and supervisory responsibility.